 10-ha plots.
 I started surveying before all the plots were located, so

 most days, I've stayed out to establish plots.
-We've been marking
+We've

 the corners with GPS of course, but also with cute and highly visible

 pink sparrows spray-painted on rock cairns.
 So far, I've only found

 singing Grasshopper Sparrows on the plots with the most grass.
 Grazed